 Our Group Board and Executive Team work together to set our strategy and direction.

-They also monitor our progress and are ultimately accountable for all that we do.
+They also monitor our progress and are ultimately responsible for all that we do.

 Meet our Executive Team